Midgethacker/iready-hack/lessonSkipper/how to skip lessons and quizzes (method 1).md

 7. paste it into any text editor

-8. set **every** "false" value next to "completed" and "finished" to true, like below
+8. set **every** "false" value next to "completed" and "finished" to true, like below (if you can't find it, chances are you need to use the other method)

 ![image](https://user-images.githubusercontent.com/66990287/143671172-060f8f8f-f9ec-493b-8983-03139b1de0ca.png)